-Group Work
+Group Quizzes

-On average, at least one assignment per week, usually completed in assigned groups.
+On average, 1 quiz per week, usually completed in assigned groups.
 Most assignments will be completed in class and submitted to Gradescope.
-The purpose of these assignments is to improve your learning by: 1) cooperation, communication and support among your classmates as you practice the skills required for success in the course; and 2) providing feedback on your progress to encourage reflection and improvement.
-Assignments will include test questions from previous semesters, and will be scored based on completion.
-You will get as much benefit from this as you choose to put forth in your effort, and you are expected to correct your work after receiving feedback.
-Three assignments will be dropped from the grading at the end of the semester, and the remaining will contribute equally toward this category in your course grade.
-Refer to the Universal Absence Accommodation Policy for missed assignments.
+The purpose of participation is to improve your learning by: 1) cooperation, communication and support among your classmates as you practice the skills required for success in the course; and 2) providing feedback on your progress to encourage reflection and improvement.
+Quizzes will include test questions from previous semesters.
+You will get as much benefit from these quizzes as you choose to put forth in your effort and you are expected to correct your work after receiving feedback.
+Each quiz will contribute equally toward this category in your course grade.
+Refer to the Universal Absence Accommodation Policy for missed quizzes.